huwb/jitternator/README.md

 ## Plot Data vs Time

-A good quick sanity check to see if some game data is smooth/not jittering is to print out the **end frame time** and **end frame values** to the log.
+A good quick sanity check to see if some game data is smooth/not jittering is printing it out each frame to the output log, together with associated times.
+For example print out the end frame data values along with the end frame time.
+Keep in mind the physics time and frame end time may not coincide.
 I frequently hack in something like the below which generates an output that is very quick to pasted into Excel and plot:

 ```cpp
 static bool doPrint = false;